 - Intake Assessment: Weekly intake interviews and written reports with new clients

-- Individual Psychotherapy: Mostly time-limited therapy, with a few long-term cases
+- Individual Psychotherapy: Mostly time-limited therapy, with one to two long-term cases

-- Crisis Management: Crisis intervention and consultation (in person and via phone) for APU students, faculty/staff, and parents during assigned walk-in hours
+- Crisis Management: Crisis intervention and consultation for APU students and faculty/staff during assigned walk-in hours

 Supervision and Training

-- Individual Supervision: Practicum students receive 1 to 1.5 hours of individual supervision each week from a licensed psychologist or post-doctoral counselor.
+- Individual Supervision: Practicum students receive 1 hour of individual supervision each week from a licensed psychologist or postdoctoral counselor.
 Other staff are available for additional consultation as needed.
 Practicum students are required to audiotape or videotape all clinical work, and tapes are reviewed in supervision.

-- Group Supervision and Didactic Training: Practicum students are required to attend a weekly seminar, which provides 1.5 hours of group supervision and/or didactic training each week.
+- Group Supervision and Didactic Training: Practicum students are required to attend a weekly seminar, which provides 1 hour of group supervision and/or didactic training each week.
 Seminars include topical material on a range of clinical issues, diversity training, and case vignettes.
-Seminars are provided by various staff members and outside professionals, offering exposure to a range of theoretical orientations and expertise.
+Seminars are provided by various staff members, offering exposure to a range of theoretical orientations and expertise.

 - Case Presentations: Each practicum student is required to do two formal case presentations over the training year in the context of practicum seminars.
 Informal case presentations are also expected on a regular basis during group supervision.